 The main symptoms of psoriatic arthritis include:

-- swelling or swollen toes and fingers
+- swelling of toes and fingers

 - foot pain, especially in the sole of the foot and the back of the heel